 Once connected on first login you will spawn in on our Lobby server.
 The lobby is the “bridge” to all of our other servers and is where everyone spawns in on their first login.
 Our chat across the network is global, and players from other servers might welcome you to the server.

-/menu to access the server selector from
+/menu to access the server selector from anywhere on the network.

 You may also run the name of the server you wish to connect to as a command.
 For example, you can connect to Survival using